tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Association between immune-related side effects and efficacy and benefit of immune checkpoint inhibitors - a systemic review and meta-analysis
+## Highlights
+ - association between irAEs and clinical benefit across all solid tumors regardless of ICI type
+## Abstract
+ - grade 3 or higher irAEs (severe irAEs) resulted in better objective response rate but worse overall survival
+## Introduction
+ - ICIs can unleash T cells with subsequent production of pro-inflammatory cytokines like interferon γ, TNF, can result in excessive off-tumor inflammation and autoimmunity
 # Association of antithyroglobulin antibodies with the development of thyroid dysfunction induced by nivolumab
  - pre-existing thryoglobulin antibodies (TgAb) and elevated TSH (thyroid-stimulating hormone) associated with development of thyroid dysfunction induced by nivolumab
 # Association of checkpoint inhibitor-induced toxic effects with shared cancer and tissue antigens in non-small cell lung cancer